pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2012-10-17-listing-with-shipping-me1.markdown

 ### Local Pick Up

-**local_pick_up** attribute enables the option for buyers to choose to pick up the item from the store and don't incur in shipping costs.
+The **local_pick_up** attribute enables the option for buyers to choose to pick up the item from the store and don't incur in shipping costs.

 Set local_pick_up to *true* for sellers that offer this option to buyers.